arneBersch/Zoeglfrex/docs/reference.md

 ## Fixtures
 ### Fixture Record
-Fixture Record takes either the Model of the new Fixture, its DMX Address or both.
+Fixture Record takes either the Model of the new Fixture or its DMX address:
-You need to insert the Address first and then you can insert Model and the Model ID:
 ```
+Fixture 1 Record Model 7
-Fixture 1 Record
+Fixture 1 Record 25
 ```
 Please note that you have to give a Model when recording a new Fixture.
 ### Fixture Label